LPhilip-CS/World-Life-Expectancy/README.md

 - Ensure data integrity and format consistency.

 Exploratory Data Analysis (EDA):
+- Focuses on extracting meaningful insights from the dataset using SQL queries.
 - Discover trends and relationships between attributes.
-- Table visualizations and general statistical analyses are provided in Excel.
+- Aggregate data over time to observe temporal trends in life expectancy.
+- Explore correlations between life expectancy and other variables using the correlation coefficient (if applicable).

 Visualization:
 - Utilize Excel charts, such as line charts, bar graphs, and scatter plots, to represent variations in life expectancy over time or across different variables.